BrunoCartier/agenda-larochelle-app/README.md

 ### Developping

-Launch a development server with LiveReload using this awesome command:
+Launch a development server with LiveReload using this awesome and so magical command:

-`ionic serve --livereload --lab`
+`gulp dev`

 ### Structure
 There is only one important folder (app), the others are just here not to disturb our tools.